 Service children often develop highly valued, unique skills and strengths as a result of their circumstances, such as being an independent learner, or being able to adapt to different situations quickly.

 You may be able to access additional support this can include financial help, mentoring, and study support.
-Before applying, it is recommended to contact student support services at the college or university to check what help is available, and to discuss your needs.

 Please contact LIFT OFF if you have any questions related to your individual needs.

-For courses starting September 2022:
+For courses starting September 2024:

 To maximise your chances of receiving an offer, LIFT OFF recommend using all 5 course choices (if possible).

-It is important that your UCAS application contains a Personal Statement that is focused and relevant to the course and/or career you are interested in.
+It is important that your application contains a Personal Statement that is focused and relevant to the course and/or career you are interested in.
 It would be difficult to write a statement which blends your experiences, skills and knowledge of both Physics and Drama.

 The simple answer… NO. You do not have to study at a University in Scotland.